 System affinity can be used to specify, for example, the ratio of MPI and OmpSs?-2 processes for a hybrid application and can be modified by user request in different ways:

-- · Via SLURM.
-However, if the affinity does not correspond to the resources requested like in the previous example, system admins will need to fix it.
+- Via SLURM.
+However, if the affinity does not correspond to the resources requested like in the previous example, it should be reported to system

+admins.

-- Via the command numactl.
+- Via the command number 1.

 - Via the command taskset.

 Repository with Examples